zno-man/python_code_executer/README.txt

 	(please do not add the file name with extension ; for eg if your file is "xyz.txt" just type xyz)

-this has a limited number of python modules so import commant may not work
+this has a limited number of python modules so import command may not work